 Hiking with Gill, regardless of whether its a short day hike or multi day/multi week hike, is about spending time together.
 When we are hiking together I look for things I think will interest her and that I can show her.
 It becomes about sharing the experience at the time it occurs as well as months, or years down the track, reminiscing about the past which we still do in relation to trips from many years ago.
 On the longer hikes in particular you get to connect in a deeper way with your partner that modern life doesn’t allow with all its distractions.

 The other big plus hiking with someone else, even if it is not your significant other, is when you are having a bad day, your partner can provide a lift that may be the difference between you staying on the trail or getting off.

-In regard to hiking as a couple/pair, it is definitely about the journey.
+In regard to hiking as a couple/pair, it is definitely about the journey, at least for us.

 Tim and Gill at Hospital Hill lookout (ACT) on our way to walking the Yerabi Track and yes there is snow in the background and the hike we did on this day, was definitely a good one to share